tensorpack/tensorpack/docs/tutorial/trainer.md

      Don't depend on name_scope's name.
 Don't use variable_scope's name twice.
    * The creation of any trainable variables must respect __reuse__ variable scope.
      To respect variable reuse, use `tf.get_variable` instead of `tf.Variable` in the function.
-     On the other hand, for non-trainable variables, it's OK to use `tf.Variable` to force creation of new variables in each tower.
+     On the other hand, for non-trainable variables, it's OK to use `tf.Variable` to ensure creation of new variables in each tower even when `reuse=True`.
 4. It will always be called under a `TowerContext`, which can be accessed by `get_current_tower_contxt()`.
    The context contains information about training/inference mode, reuse, etc.